tensorflow/tensorflow/g3doc/OpDefinitions.md

 An `InterfaceMethod` is comprised of the following components:

+*   Description
+    -   A string description of what this method does and its invariants.
 *   ReturnType
     -   A string corresponding to the C++ return type of the method.
 *   MethodName